g10mistry19/AI-Marketing-Agents/README.md

 ---
 ## 💻 Using Local Models with Ollama

-This example is designed to run entirely with
+This example is designed to run entirely with both closed and local models, by using tools such as Ollama, for enhanced flexibility and customization.
+This allows you to utilize your own models, which can be particularly useful for specialized tasks or data privacy concerns.